 The No-Nonsense, Technician Class License Study Guide: Dan Romanchik’s guide is available for free – you can read it online or download it and save it to your computer.
-For $7.99, you can also purchase a version for the Kindle:The No-Nonsense Technician Class License Study Guide for Tests starting July 1, 2014 .
+You can also purchase a version for the Kindle:The No-Nonsense Technician Class License Study Guide for Tests starting July 1, 2014 .

 ARRL Repeater Directory 2014/2015 Pocket Size: The best directory of frequencies for the 21,800+ repeaters around the country!
 Includes D-Star and APCO-25, references for operating practices, tips for handling interference, emergency message handling, guidelines for severe weather reporting to SKYWARN and the

 What are the best oils for your survival kit?
 Here are my top picks.